 Homemade Whole Grain Pancake Mix

-This whole grain pancake mix is a mixture of white whole wheat flour (also called whole wheat pastry flour) and oat flour (here’s how I make homemade oat flour), with a bit of flax seed, baking powder, baking soda, and salt added in.
+This whole grain pancake mix is a mixture of white whole wheat flour and oat flour (here’s how I make homemade oat flour).
+I’ve been buying the King Arthur brand of white whole wheat flour (currently called Golden Wheat flour) and sometimes other brands are labeled as whole wheat pastry flour.
+Then a bit of flax seed, baking powder, baking soda, and salt are stirred into the mix as well.
 There’s no white sugar in the mix, and instead some pure maple syrup and vanilla extract are stirred directly into the pancake batter as added sweeteners.
 I also keep this recipe dairy free by using almond milk.

-This recipe is based on a recipe I found in one of the Engine 2 cookbooks (I didn’t write down on my recipe card exactly which one of the books it was, but I think it was this one).
+This recipe is based on a recipe I found in one of the Engine 2 cookbooks (I can’t remember exactly which one of the books it was, but I think it was this one).
 After I made and enjoyed the pancakes a few times I decided to adapt and tweak the recipe a bit to convert it to a larger sized, pre-made batch of pancake mix I could keep in the pantry.
-And that’s what I’m sharing with you here today!
+And that’s what I’m sharing with you here today.

 Whole Grain Pancake Mix